 - Create activities and entertain the children with games

 Love Volunteers welcomes all those 18 years and over who wish to assist in the development of Morocco's next generation.
 While this highly rewarding project does not require participants to have a background in the field of childcare, as there are many ways you can assist, volunteers with suitable education, qualifications or experience are highly sought after.
 Regardless, a volunteer’s individual role can often be tailored to suit their particular skills and interests.
 Ideally, volunteers on this project will have at least a basic knowledge of the local language in order to communicate effectively with staff and students, though this is not a pre-requisite.
+Volunteers are required to have proof of their Covid vaccination.
 All applicants must of course display a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!

 Additionally, volunteers applying to join this program will be required to supply to following documentation: